 - Land size

 - Current status and conditions

 - Access and distribution channels

 - Additional income stream (i.e. mushrooms, nuts, etc.)

 - Current profitability

-Of course, the price at which you sell your timberland can only be valued at the price of which an individual is willing to pay.
-Timberland is generally sold to private investors, but can also be sold to national and local land preservation organizations for a large one time deal.
+Of course, the price at which you sell your timberland can only be valuable at the price which an individual is willing to pay.
+Timberland is generally sold to private investors, but can also be sold to national and local land preservation organizations for a large one-time deal.